-- A. Serve as the primary financial officer of the Association; - B. Pay all expenses of the Association that are authorized by the President or Executive Council; - C. Prepare and give accounting of the financial state of the Association to the annual business meetings of the Association each year; - D. Order all trophies and awards; - E. Maintain the nonprofit corporate tax-exempt status of the Association; - F. Be responsible for tax preparation and accounting for the Association; - G. Become bonded; - H. Submit to audits as required by the Executive Council; and - I. Serve as voting member of the Executive Council. - J. Prepare a budget for each year in consultation with the Executive-Secretary and President. - Section 7.
-The Recording Secretary's duties are to: - A. Record the minutes of each of the Association's Annual Business Meetings. - B. Record the minutes of each of the Associations Executive Council Meetings. - C. Keep a record of all online meetings of the Association that are not subject to privacy concerns - D. Serve as a voting member of the Executive Council. - Section 8.
-Each of the Regional Representatives' duties are to: - A. Serve as a voting member of the Executive Council; - B. Represent his or her region at the meetings of the Executive Council; - C. Serve as liaison between the region and the Executive Council, including providing the Executive Council with an annual report at the CEDA Summer Meeting regarding the state of the region;
+- A. Serve as the primary financial officer of the Association; - B. Pay all expenses of the Association that are authorized by the President or Executive Council; - C. Prepare and give an annual accounting of the financial state of the Association; - D. Receive all membership dues and other payments to the Association; - E. Order all trophies and awards; - F. Maintain the nonprofit corporate tax-exempt status of the Association; - G. Be responsible for tax preparation and accounting for the Association; - H. Become bonded; - I. Submit to audits as required by the Executive Council; - J. Serve as voting member of the Executive Council.

+Section 7.
+The Recording Secretary's duties are to:

+A. Record the minutes of each of the Association's Meetings.

+- B. Keep a record of all online meetings of the Association that are not subject to privacy concerns; - C. Serve as a voting member of the Executive Council.

+Section 8.
+Each of the Regional Representatives' duties are to:

-- D. Hold regional meetings at appropriate tournaments during the year; and - E. Coordinate scheduling of regional tournaments. - F. Facilitate the election for student representative to the Executive Council.
-The election should be completed by October 1. - G. If a regional representative is unable to attend an Executive Council meeting, she or he may appoint a substitute with voting privileges from the region.
-If no substitute is appointed by the regional representative, the President may appoint a substitute with voting privileges from the region. - H. Regional representatives may establish criteria for regional awards to be presented at the National Tournament and may request funding from the Treasurer to pay for those awards. - Section 9.
-The Archivist's duties are to keep, so far as possible, a complete and accurate record of the organization and its history. - Section 10.
-The duties of the Editor of the Association's journal are to: - A. Select an editorial board (all should be members of the forensics staffs at CEDA-member schools and an attempt should be made to include persons from a variety of CEDA regions); and - B. Be responsible for all aspects of preparation and printing of the journal, including adherence to a timely publication schedule. - Section 11.
-The Executive Council shall: - A. consist of the President, First and Second Vice Presidents, Executive Secretary, Treasurer, each region's representative and the two most recent past Presidents; - B. lead the Association; - C. provide interpretation of any article of the Constitution or its Bylaws; - D. be consulted when any action not clearly specified in this Constitution or in the Bylaws is to be taken. - E. perform other functions outlined for them in the Constitution and By-laws. - F. The Executive Council may meet at: (1) annual meetings of the NCA (National
+- A. Serve as a voting member of the Executive Council; - B. Represent their region at the meetings of the Executive Council; - C. Serve as liaison between the region and the Executive Council, including providing the Executive Council with an annual report at the CEDA Summer Meeting regarding the state of the region; - D. Hold regional meetings at appropriate tournaments during the year; - E. Coordinate scheduling of regional tournaments.; - G. If a regional representative is unable to attend an Executive Council meeting, they appoint a substitute with voting privileges from the region.
+If no substitute is appointed by the regional representative, the President may appoint a substitute with voting privileges from the region. - H. Regional representatives may establish criteria for regional awards to be presented at the National Tournament and may request funding from the Treasurer to pay for those awards.

-Communication Association), (2) the annual National Tournament, (3) any special meetings (e.g., summer conferences) and (4) by e-mail or by other kinds of computer or electronic communication.

-- G. A quorum of the Executive Council is considered to be 50 percent of the membership plus one member for meetings as specified in (1-4) in section G. The Executive-Secretary shall maintain either an e-mail address list or a listserv for all Executive Council members.
-The Executive-Secretary shall contact members who do not have access to e-mail by other means.
-In case of other means of communication, the Executive-Secretary shall be responsible for making sure that all members of the Executive Council have access to any deliberations. - H. Suggested Protocol for E-mail Deliberations: The Executive- Secretary should contact all members and notify them of the need for a discussion.
-A reasonable but limited period of time (e.g., two weeks) shall be set for the deliberations.
-Members must refrain from voting until such time as discussion has ended and the Executive-Secretary calls for a vote.
-Members may not rescind their individual votes during deliberations, but they may ask for reconsideration or rescinding of the group votes by normal parliamentary means after all voting has concluded. - I. The Executive Council should refrain from making decisions which can or should be made by a general business meeting or a general vote of the membership. - J. Investigate allegations of unethical behavior. - Section 12: Student Representatives. - A. Each region will select a student representative who will serve as a member of the Student Representatives Committee.
-Student Representatives must be officially enrolled, undergraduate students in good standing at the college or university they attend. - B. The duties of the Student Representatives Committee are to: - 1.
-Report the concerns of debaters to the Executive Council. - 2.
-Provide input and support to the Executive Secretary for a national election of one debater to serve on the Topic Selection Committee.
-The Executive Secretary should direct a balloting system for the student representative that fulfills all elements of a CEDA ballot described in Article IV, Section 5. - C. Each student representative will have one vote at the annual business meetings of the Association.
-Student Representatives may vote by proxy under the provisions specified in Article VII. - Section 13: Removal of Officers and Elected Representatives. - A. Executive Officers (President, Vice-Presidents, Executive-Secretary, Treasurer) And those appointed to positions (e.g. Editors, Committee Chairs, etc.) may be removed for non-feasance, misfeasance and malfeasance by a two-thirds vote of the Executive Council.
+Section 9.
+The duties of the Editor of the Association's journal are to:

+- A. Select an editorial board (all should be members of the forensics staffs at CEDA-member schools and an attempt should be made to include persons from a variety of CEDA regions); and - B. Be responsible for all aspects of preparation and printing of the journal, including adherence to a timely publication schedule.

+Section 10.
+The Executive Council shall:

+- A. consist of the President, First and Second Vice Presidents, Executive Secretary, Treasurer, each region's representative and the two most recent past Presidents; - B. lead the Association; - C. provide interpretation of any article of the Constitution or its Bylaws; - D. be consulted when any action not clearly specified in this Constitution or in the Bylaws is to be taken. - E. perform other functions outlined for them in the Constitution and By-laws. - F. A quorum of the Executive Council is considered to be 50 percent of the membership plus one member for meetings; - G. The Executive Council should refrain from making decisions which can or should be made by a general business meeting or a general vote of the membership. - H. Investigate allegations of unethical behavior.

+Section 11: Removal of Officers and Elected Representatives.

-B. Regional Representatives may be removed for non-feasance, misfeasance and malfeasance if (1) a petition of 10 percent of the membership of the region petitions the Executive-Secretary for removal and (2) the Executive Council agrees to removal by a two-thirds vote.
+- A. Executive Officers (President, Vice-Presidents, Executive-Secretary, Treasurer) And those appointed to positions (e.g. Editors, Committee Chairs, etc.) may be removed for non-feasance, misfeasance and malfeasance by a two-thirds vote of the Executive Council. - B. Regional Representatives may be removed for non-feasance, misfeasance and malfeasance if (1) a petition of 10 percent of the membership of the region petitions the Executive-Secretary for removal and (2) the Executive Council agrees to removal by a two-thirds vote.